microhhh/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-the homework of  course Artificial-Intelligence by Shaopin Ma
+the homework of  course Artificial-Intelligence by Shaoping Ma